paloul/babylon-eks-cluster/Readme.md

 More detail is at the link in the title to this section.
 An OIDC provider was already created by `eksctl`.
 Follow these steps:
 ```
-# Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf.
-This might've already been done as it exists at the AWS account level.
+# Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls
+# to AWS APIs on your behalf.
+This might've already been done as it exists at the AWS
+# account level.
 curl -o elb_iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.3/docs/install/iam_policy.json

 # Create an IAM policy using the policy downloaded in the previous step.
-This might've already been done as it exists at the AWS account level.
+# This might've already been done as it exists at the AWS account level.
 aws iam create-policy \
     --policy-name AWSLoadBalancerControllerIAMPolicy \
     --policy-document file://elb_iam_policy.json
 # Take note of the policy ARN that is returned.

-# Create an IAM role and annotate the Kubernetes service account named aws-load-balancer-controller in the kube-system namespace
+# Create an IAM role and annotate the Kubernetes service account named
+# aws-load-balancer-controller in the kube-system namespace
 eksctl create iamserviceaccount \
   --cluster=babylon-1 \
   --namespace=kube-system \
   --name=aws-load-balancer-controller \
   --attach-policy-arn=arn:aws:iam::562046374233:policy/AWSLoadBalancerControllerIAMPolicy \
   --override-existing-serviceaccounts \
+  --profile bl-babylon \
   --approve
-# eksctl will modify the existing CloudFormation for the cluster created to add this new service account
+# eksctl will modify the existing CloudFormation for the cluster created to
+# add this new service account

 # Install cert-manager to inject certificate configuration into the webhooks.
 kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.1.1/cert-manager.yaml